-The best way to ace a job interview is to anticipate the difficult interview questions that may arise before you even walk into the room.
+Anticipate Tricky Questions: The best way to ace a job interview is to plan on answering difficult interview questions that may arise before you even walk into the room.
 While questions about your emotional intelligence can be challenging, other questions may be equally tricky, depending upon your individual strengths and work experience (or lack thereof).

 Do a Practice Interview: You may be asked questions which you haven’t thought about, such as “Where would you like to be in your career in five years?” or “Tell us about your greatest failure on the job and how you handled it.”
 So, it’s wise to practice your answers to potential interview questions, as well as to realize that there are certain interview questions that employers should not ask.